Danp04/danp04.github.io/docs/GitHub Pages/Adding content do GP.md

 ---
 layout: default
-title: How to add your content to GitHub Pages?
+title: How to add a file to GitHub Pages?
 parent: GitHub Pages
 nav_order: 2
 ---

-# How to add your content to GitHub Pages?
+# How to add a file to GitHub Pages?
 This is just an example how to quickly add your content in HTML to GitHub Pages in order to obtain a web page.
 In the next sections you will find out how to work with Markdown files.
 1. Open your new repository in VS Code and add a new file.
    ![S3](../../assets/images/screen_3.jpg)